microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 - [#6899]: Action IDs
   - As actions grow to become more widespread within Windows Terminal (i.e. dropdown and jumplist integration), a formal ID system would help users reference the same action throughout the app.
-With the internal ID system introduced in the "copying the action map" section, we would simply introduce a new `std:map<string, unsigned int> _ExternalIDMap` that is updated like the others, and add a `String ID` property to `Action`.
+With the internal ID system introduced earlier, we would simply introduce a new `std:map<string, InternalActionID> _ExternalIDMap` that is updated like the others, and add a `String ID` property to `Action`.
 - [#8100] Source Tracking
   - Identifying where a setting came from can be very beneficial in the settings model and UI.
 For example,